Classic Crumb Cake

 - 1 teaspoon salt

-- 1 cup coconut milk vanilla yogurt
+- 1 cup coconut milk or rice milk vanilla yogurt

 - 1 teaspoon cider vinegar